What's Crypto Derivatives?

 Traditionally, one of the ways to profiting from crypto-currencies - or any other title in this case - is to buy a coin at a low price and later resell it at a higher price.
 However, this can only be done in a bull market or when the market is on the rise.
 Shorting is a way to profit from a bear market or when the market is down.

 The simplest way to "sell short" is to borrow a security from a third party (a stock exchange or broker) and sell it immediately to the market, as long as you expect a drop in prices.
-You can return it to the market once prices have fallen and buy back the same amount of securities you originally sold.
+You can return it to the market once prices have fallen and buy back the same amount of securities you sold initially.
 So settle your account with third parties.
 In this case, you will benefit from the initial sale of the securities and their redemption at lower prices.

 A simpler solution is to use derivative contracts because they are much cheaper and "profitable".
-If anyone thinks that crypto-currency prices are unsustainable or will soon see a downward trend, he could sell derivative contracts in the open market to anyone who thinks otherwise (that the market will go up).
+If anyone thinks that crypto-currency prices are unsustainable or will soon see a downward trend, he or she could sell derivative contracts in the open market to anyone who thinks otherwise (that the market will go up).

 What are Bitcoins Options?